microsoft/libHttpClient/README.md

 Note that using GitHub's feature to "Download Zip" does not contain the submodules and will not properly build.
 Please clone recursively instead.

+## How to build

+If you are building libHttpClient from the xcode project, run the config script first.

+    ./Utilities/configureApple

 ## Contribute Back!

 Is there a feature missing that you'd like to see, or have you found a bug that you have a fix for?
 Or do you have an idea or just interest in helping out in building the library?
 Let us know and we'd love to work with you.
 For a good starting point on where we are headed and feature ideas, take a look at our [requested features and bugs](../../issues).